-Even though there is a sandy ground, I was amazed by the number of flowers.
+Even though there is sandy ground, I was amazed by the number of flowers.

 Sharon Beach National Park is an underrated park.
 It is less visited probably for two reasons.
 First of all, it is hard to find.
 And secondly there no beaches where you can swim.
 Nonetheless, this park offers excellent nature and stunning sea views.
 And all of this very close to the center.

-Moreover, during Spring you can find many flowers in this area.
-Like the Coastal Iris At Nahal Poleg Nature Reserve In Netanya.
+Moreover, you can find many flowers in this area during Spring, like the Coastal Iris At Nahal Poleg Nature Reserve In Netanya.